-To encourage a broad range of vocabulary, Fisher participants are asked to speak on an assigned topic which is selected at random from a list, which changes every 24 hours and which is assigned to all subjects paired on that day.
+To encourage a broad range of vocabulary, Fisher participants are asked to speak about an assigned topic chosen from a randomly generated list that changes every 24 hours.
+All participants that day will be assigned subjects from that list.
 Some topics are inherited or refined from previous Switchboard studies while others were developed specifically for the Fisher protocol.

 Please examine this sample for an example of this corpus.